zeebe-io/enhancements/ZEP000-size-based-snapshot.md

 ![leaderPartition](images/triggerSnapshot.png)

 We still have the dependency to the stream processor and exporter, but no longer periodically trigger from the `AsyncSnapshotDirector`.
 This would mean on higher load, we would take more often snapshots.
 This also means we replicate more often the related snapshots.
-If we build state on Follower's see #PR this problem would be mitigated.
+If we build state on Follower's see ZEP-2 this problem would be mitigated.

 If we have periodically fail-over we would still be able to trigger snapshot, when the disk usage is already high.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-Instead of triggering time based in the `AsyncSnapshotDirector` we need to trigger load based.
+Instead of triggering time based in the `AsyncSnapshotDirector` we need to trigger load based in the `AbstractAppender`.
+Ideally we want at most ~ 1024 records to reprocess, such that the reprocessing becomes deterministic.
+We could count the appended records and trigger the snapshotting after reaching an threshold.
+As an approximation we will trigger the snapshotting after filling a new journal segment.

-We should check on each or on a rate of `X` appends the disk usage.
-This could be done in the `AbstractAppender`.
-When the disk usage is above an certain threshold, like above `30%`, then we could trigger snapshotting.
-I think this was also done before in atomix in a similar way.
-Snapshotting can then be triggered quite often until we going under our threshold.
+With that solution we mitigate the problem of triggering the snapshotting because other partitions have more load/data, which would happen if we just respect the disk usage.

+There is a possible race condition with triggering only once, after filling an journal segment.
+It might happen that currently it is not possible to create a snapshot or that we are not able to compact, because of exporters.
+We need to retry the snapshotting in this case.
+In order to do that we introduce an new flag which indicates that we awaiting compaction and scheduling an timer.
+This means, after we filled an journal segment we will trigger the snapshot, toggling the flag and scheduling the timer.
+The timer should be not to high to retry early, but also not to small since snapshotting takes time.
+Might make sense to start with an one minute timer.

+After the snapshotting is triggered and the compaction was successful we will toggle the awaiting flag back again and canceling the timer.
-To avoid to take snapshots too often we could have an check in the `AsyncSnapshotDirector` which verifies that the processor position or exporter position has changed with an amount of `Y` positions.
-We probably need this check to avoid to many snapshots at once, since we currently directly replicate these snapshots.
-This problem mitigates if we build state on follower.
+If the compaction was not successful, this can have several sources which will not be covered here, then on the next scheduled timer we will trigger snapshotting again.
+This will happen until the compaction was successful.
+In order to not create and replicate snapshots unnecessary we will introduce a new check, which verifies that since the last snapshot either the processing position or exporting position has changed by a value of `Y`.
+We need this check to avoid to many snapshots at once, since we currently directly replicate these snapshots.
+This problem mitigates if we build state on follower, see ZEP-2.

-After taking a snapshot we immediately trigger compaction based on the last processed position and exporter position.
-It might happen that the exporter is slow and we are not able to compact yet or not so much.
-Depending how much we compact we will probably triggered again, shortly afterwards.
-This is good, since we then can overcome our disk issue earlier.
-After the processor or exporter position was for example updated by `Y` positions we will take a snapshot again and might be able to compact more then before.
-If this is not the case then we will be triggered again.
-But at least we have taken a snapshot with higher processed position, which means it will be faster on reprocessing.

-The threshold should be configurable and a good value needs probably be evaluated.
+It might happen that we take a snapshot after updating the positions by a value of `Y`, but still not able to compact.
+This is OK, because at least we have taken a snapshot with higher processed position, which means it will be faster on reprocessing.
+The threshold `Y` should be configurable and a good value needs be evaluated.

-**Alternative**

-As an alternative we could take snapshot every `X` appends, without taking care of the disk usage, since we expect that we at some point are able to compact the log.
-This would make it probably also much easier, since we are not triggered to often.
-Here we need to find a good `X`.

-Here the question is what happens on no load.
-I think this is fine, since we don't need to take a snapshot when nothing happens.
-Eventually new appends will arrive and then we will take a snapshot again.

-The start up time would benefit of this approach and it would be more predictable how much needs to be reprocessed.
+The start up time benefits of this approach and it would be more predictable how much needs to be reprocessed.

 ## Compatibility